Search

 WHERE THE FUNDS GO

-Every penny of the funds raised by UCI Anti-Cancer Challenge participants are directed towards advancing innovative basic, translational and clinical cancer research that will lead to the next breakthroughs in cancer treatment at the UCI Health Chao Family Comprehensive Cancer Center.
+Every penny of the funds raised by UC Irvine Anti-Cancer Challenge participants are directed towards advancing innovative basic, translational and clinical cancer research that will lead to the next breakthroughs in cancer treatment at the UCI Health Chao Family Comprehensive Cancer Center.

 TRANSFORMATIVE IMPACT: SUCCESS STORIES